-protein adhesive plays a big part in paper towel and soft tissue manufacturing.
+LD Davis protein adhesive plays a big part in paper towel and soft tissue manufacturing.
 For example, how do you think the layers of soft tissue stick together while still absorbing water?
-LD Davis protein adhesive is the key.
+LD Davis protein glue (hide glue) is the key.

 Protein Adhesive In the Manufacturing Process

 Paper towel manufacturing begins with the creation of a paper pulp that is processed by use of a drying cylinder, most often called a Yankee dryer.